Ring-fencing and Bank of Scotland

-The majority of our Business and Commercial Banking services will be ring-fenced which means most clients will not see any changes.
+The majority of our Business and Commercial Banking services are not affected, most clients will not see any changes and your bank account details will stay the same.

-We are setting up a new bank so we can continue to offer more complex products and services that will not be available from the ring-fenced bank.
+We are setting up a new bank so we can continue to offer more complex products and services.
+The new bank will be known as Lloyds Bank Corporate Markets plc1.

 If your business is going to be impacted by these changes, we will contact you to let you know what this means for you.

-Clients with a single Relationship Manager will continue to have one primary contact providing products and services from both Bank of Scotland and the new bank.
+Clients with a single Relationship Manager will continue to have one primary contact providing products and services from both Bank of Scotland and Lloyds Bank Corporate Markets.

-Although the majority of Bank of Scotland clients will see no changes, other banks will be making changes and fraudsters will take advantage of this period.
+Although the majority of our clients will see no changes, other banks will be making changes related to ring-fencing.
+During this period of change in UK banking, you should be extra vigilant about fraud.

 We use the latest security measures to protect your business but there are also simple solutions you can put in place to safeguard against fraud: